AriESQ/CrostiniTips/README.md

 https://github.com/pitastrudl/wekanwiki/blob/master/Chromebook.md#5-install-crostini-packages
 https://github.com/LukeShortCloud/rootpages/blob/main/src/linux_distributions/chromium_os.rst

-## Installing Red Hat Linux distributions.

-## Advanced LXC container operations

-lxc list (defaults to containers)

-lxc config show <container name>

-lxc profile, lxc profile show <default>

-lxc remote list

-If you launch an image that you don't have locally, it will first download it.
-To avoid this you can cp it locally first. be sure to --copy-aliases

-Adding a new remote:

-lxc info --resources (information about running server) for more info, append --debug

-And number of profiles can be applied to a container.
-So you could have one that handles networking, another that handles mounts, etc.

-## Networking
-Under settings you can do port forwarding.

-## Files Access

-## USB

 ## Chrome OS internals
 For advanced troubleshooting, low-level development, or curiosity; one might wish to understand how Chrome OS works behind the scense.
 Especially considering that there appears to be some "magic" configuration of LXC containers.